YINI-lang/YINI-spec/YINI-Specification.md

 ### 7.2.
 Digit Separators

-For readability, an underscore (`_`) MAY appear after a base prefix or between successive digits inside a number literal.
-Digit separators do not change the numeric value of the literal.
+For readability, an underscore (`_`) MAY be used as a digit separator inside number literals.
+It MAY appear either immediately after a supported base prefix or between successive digits.
+Digit separators do not change the numeric value.

 Underscores are permitted:
 - It may appear between two digits.